floatingturnip/Matching-algorithm/README.md

 and arrange a time together to have a casual video call conversation

 ## Future plans
-I am currently working on shifting the implementation from MATLAB to python.
-Once the python implementations are complete, I hope to improve the matching algorithm for secret santa
+I hope to improve the matching algorithm for secret santa and the random pair matcher